Toto Forever

 Toto Forever, also known in Spanish as Toto Para Siempre or Siempre Toto, is a 2010 dramatic short film directed by Roberto F. Canuto, written by Canuto and Xu Xiaoxi, and starring Kylan James, Kjord Davis, Diana Grivas, Alexander Aguila, and Alexandra Smothers.
 The film was screened at over thirty international film festivals, mainly those with an LGBT theme, winning awards including best film.
 It is considered a cult film in many circles, becoming a classic in underground Gay Cinema after many screenings around the world.

 Toto Forever is a fable in which feelings and emotions are always fully exposed, with a very poetic and symbolic narrative, and an aesthetic strongly influenced by the Yaoi ("Boys Love") Japanese anime.
 The film tells the love story of Toto, a hopeful young postman who dreams of starting a new life, and Mark, a gangster, who is in deep trouble with a mafia group.

 The film premiered at the 2010 Kashish Mumbai International Film Festival, the first LGBT festival in India organised after a Delhi High Court ruling decriminalised homosexual intercourse between consenting adults.
 Toto Forever was at the opening ceremony, and was the first film screened at the event.
 Canuto was also invited to screen the film at the opening ceremonies in Panama at the 3rd LesGayCinePTY, the most important gay film event in the country, where it won the best film award.
 At the South Asian premiere, at Indonesia's Q!
 Film Festival in Jakarta, there were serious incidents at some of the screenings when radical Muslim demonstrators from the Islamic Defenders Front, and groups of extremists from the Indonesian University, attended the venue with weapons and threatened to set fire to the theatre if the film was screened.
 Toto Forever was screened in many other venues around the world, receiving other accolades like the nomination for best cinematography at the 2009 Kodak Scholarship awards in the United States.

 Plot

 While delivering a package, a young postman Toto (Kylan James) discovers an injured man lying next to an inground pool and tends to his wounds.
 Mark (Kjord Davis) is in trouble with the mob and the two men decide to flee together.
 While resting on the side of the road, Toto gazes longingly at the handsome fugitive.
 He touches the sleeping man's hand and leans over to kiss him... and is surprised when the kiss is returned.

+Themes

+The film explores the psychological aftermath of trauma and the brief, profound connections that can occur between strangers.
+Through the relationship between the young postman and the wounded gangster, director Roberto F. Canuto examines themes of forbidden desire, emotional healing, and the loss of innocence.